Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Results on reaction prediction

 \paragraph{Reaction quality}

-Accuracy only tests how well a given model can recall the ground-truth reactions, but not whether its non-ground-truth predictions are reasonable, which is arguably more important for multi-step search~\cite{maziarz2023re}.
+Accuracy tests how well a model can recall the ground-truth, but not whether its non-ground-truth predictions are reasonable, which is arguably more important for search~\cite{maziarz2023re}.
 To assess how feasible model outputs are overall, it is common to either feed the predicted reactants to a forward model to measure round-trip accuracy~\cite{schwaller2019evaluation, chen2021deep}, or feed entire reactions to a feasibility model~\cite{gainski2024retrogfn}.
-In general, feasibility models are preferred as those are typically trained with both positive and negative reactions, and can handle cases where the reactants would not react~\cite{maziarz2023re}.
-For our analysis we explore both routes: we trained a forward model based on the \smilesmodel~architecture and a feasibility model based on the approach of Gaiński et al~\cite{gainski2024retrogfn}.
-Both models were trained on Pistachio; see Methods for details.
+In general, feasibility models are preferred as those are trained with both positive and negative reactions, and can handle cases where the reactants would not react~\cite{maziarz2023re}.
+Here we explore both routes: we use a forward model based on the \smilesmodel~architecture and a feasibility model based on the approach of Gaiński et al~\cite{gainski2024retrogfn}.
+Both were trained on Pistachio and calibrated to accept around $95\%$ of ground-truths; see Methods for details.

-Analysing quality of $k$ top predictions can be confounded by some models having higher top-$k$ accuracy, while others returning less than $k$ outputs altogether.
-To study the quality of non-ground-truth predictions directly, we filter the test products to those where all compared models return at least $k$ outputs and recover the ground-truth answer within that; after removing the ground-truths from the output lists, we obtain $k - 1$ non-ground-truth predictions for each input, which are fed into subsequent analysis.

-We set $k = 10$ and filter the Pistachio test set down to $113\,135$ products ($\approx 66.7\%$) according to the aforementioned criteria, with $9$ non-ground-truth predictions associated with each.
-We then run both quality assessment models on the ground-truth reactions for those products, and calibrate so that each accepts around $95\%$ of ground-truths; for the forward model this translates to accepting a reaction if its product is within top 2 predicted products given the reactants, while for the feasibility model if the predicted feasibility is above $0.1$.
-With these thresholds we use the models as binary filters, and compute average acceptance rate for each reaction model and rank (Figure~\ref{fig:forward_and_feasibility}).
-Interestingly, we see the two scoring models partially disagree in their ranking of the different reaction models: while both the forward and feasibility model consider \combinedmodel~of higher quality than \smilesmodel, the forward model judges \locmodel~much more highly.
-This highlights that while the two approaches to scoring correctly distinguish generated predictions from ground-truths, they do so by leveraging disparate heuristics.
+We compute acceptance rate for each model and rank (Figure~\ref{fig:forward_and_feasibility}).
+Interestingly, the scoring models partially disagree: both consider \combinedmodel~of higher quality than \smilesmodel, but the forward model judges \locmodel~much more highly.
+This highlights that while the two scoring approaches correctly distinguish generated predictions from ground-truths, they leverage disparate heuristics.